-Russian opposition leader Navalny back in court — this time facing a criminal libel case that he says is political
+Kremlin critic Alexei Navalny is back in court — facing a criminal libel case that he says is political

 “There are no repressions,” Peskov said.
 “There are police measures against those who break the law.”

-Reuters Thursday cited two sources close to the Kremlin saying that authorities were ready for tougher operations across Russia to stop the protests and break the opposition.
+Reuters on Thursday cited two sources close to the Kremlin saying that authorities were ready for tougher operations across Russia to stop the protests and break the opposition.